Battle of Marinka (2022–2023)

-During the Russian invasion of Ukraine, a battle took place between Russian forces and Ukrainian forces for control over the city of Marinka.
+During the Russo-Ukrainian war, a battle took place between Russian forces and Ukrainian forces for control over the city of Marinka.

 The battle was notable for its length and the extent of destruction of the city's infrastructure.
 By November 2022, much of the city was destroyed, with no civilians remaining and few buildings left standing from the fighting.
 By December 2023, Russia had captured almost all of Marinka.

 On 25 December 2023, Russia said that its forces had fully captured the city, but the Ukrainian military initially denied the claim.
 Ukraine's commander-in-chief Valerii Zaluzhnyi confirmed the loss of Marinka the next day.

 Background

 Marinka had been a frontline city held by Ukraine since the beginning of the Russo-Ukrainian War in 2014 and was an important part of the Ukrainian defensive line.
 Russian Defense Minister Sergei Shoigu had said that since 2014, Ukrainian forces turned Marinka into a "powerful fortified area, which is connected by underground passages. [...]
 Each street has its own well-fortified and fairly well-protected structures from all attacks, both from the air and artillery, long-term firing points, complex underground communication systems."

 On 3 June 2015, Marinka was the site of a short battle between Ukrainian and Donetsk People's Republic (DPR) forces, which ended with Ukraine remaining in control of the city and expelling the separatist fighters.
 Ukrainian commander Valentin Manko said at the time that if the separatists had made a breakthrough in Marinka, "Ukrainian forces could find themselves in yet another encirclement" akin to the one that occurred at the battle of Debaltseve.